-There were no fees incurred by the company for KPMG LLP services relating to other fees in 2016 and 2017.
+There were no fees incurred by the Company for KPMG's services relating to other fees in 2017 and 2018.

 The audit committee has the authority to pre-approve permissible audit-related and non-audit services not prohibited by law to be performed by our independent auditors and associated fees.
 Engagements for proposed services either may be separately pre-approved by the audit committee or entered into pursuant to detailed pre-approval policies and procedures established by the audit committee, as long as the audit committee is informed on a timely basis of any engagement entered into on that basis.
-The audit committee separately pre-approved all engagements and fees paid to our principal accountant for all periods in 2017.
+The audit committee separately pre-approved all engagements and fees paid to our principal accountant for all periods in 2017 and 2018.